daveythacher/LED_Matrix_RP2040/README.md

 This is the name for multiplexing approach used.
 Currently available are Direct and Decoder.
 Direct is more common in low multiplex.

 ### max_rgb_led_steps
 This is the number of uA's supported by the LEDs without multiplexing.
 (This is generally something along order of 2000-8000.)
 Assuming the LED is capable of lighting up slightly at 2uA and the min constant forward current of the red, green and blue colors is 8mA.
-You should have 4000 steps or support around 12 bits of PWM if the panel was single scan.(8mA / 2uA = 4000)
+You should have 4000 steps or support around 12 bits of PWM if the panel was single scan.(8mA / 2uA = 4000) This is believed to be the contrast ratio of the LEDs, which determines aspects of the quality/dynamic range.
+(Mapping function/table and dot correct are important for ensuring color accuracy.)

 The library will determine the max number of PWM bits from this number.
 By dividing this number by the multiplex and taking the log2 of the result.
 Note if you lower the forward current you should change this value to avoid wasting serial bandwidth and memory.
 The compiler will check for errors if this is set to an unsupported value.
 There is only so much memory on the RP2040, so lowering this may be required.
 This lowers the color depth on the device.
 Note this number should be whole numbers only.